 Serbia’s small 60,000-man army is often given most of the credit for the victory at Dobro Polje, as well as and the subsequent breakout that brought World War One to a speedy conclusion.
 Following Bulgaria’s decision to seek a separate peace with the Allies, Kaiser Wilhelm sent a telegram to the Bulgarian Tsar Ferdinand fuming about the outcome of the battle.
 “Disgraceful!
 62,000 Serbs decided the war,” wrote Germany’s emperor.
 His assessment was remarkably astute.
 The Serbian army, which had been forced into exile following the Austro-Hungarian occupation of 1915, had been pressing for a major offensive on the Salonika Front for two years.
 Its leaders hoped to restore the army’s honour by finally liberating their homeland.
 France, however, had long opposed a major offensive in the south, viewing the Balkans as a sideshow, wishing to focus instead on what Paris viewed as the far more important Western Front.
 Serbia’s army-in-exile relied on France for all its supplies and equipment.
 As such, the Salonika Front remained largely stagnant from the end of 1916 until the Battle of Dobro Polje.
 During the lull, Serbian artillery was allowed to fall into disrepair.
 France also insisted that its own officers control the heavy guns, the Serbs would get only light artillery and trench mortars.
 It was only in 1918 when France decided in favor of an offensive in the Balkans that artillery was refurbished and reinforced.

-Outnumbered and Fighting Uphill
+The Allies Were Outnumbered & Fighting Uphill

 As a rule of thumb when launching an offensive, it is a good idea to outnumber your enemy and not attack an adversary that’s dug in on the high ground.
 At the Battle of Dobro Polje, Serbian, French, British and Greek troops fought to dislodge well-fortified Bulgarian and German positions located on a steep ridge line.
 The main Franco-Serbian assault took place on a 15 kilometer front between the Sušnica and Lešnica rivers, and was directed against mountainous heights between 1,400 to 1,800 meters, with steep slopes rising up to ridges and heights held by the enemy, accessible in many places only by mule paths.
 Even today, a four-wheel drive vehicle and guide are needed to reach the area.
 The Central Powers outnumbered the Entente forces, 300 battalions to 291.
 Yet, the Allies’ use of artillery would level the playing field.
 This coupled with poor Bulgarian morale and sheer Serbian doggedness carried the day.